 CORRECT SPELLING: BLACKEYED PEAS OR BLACK-EYED PEAS?

-Never empty a bag of black-eyed peas directly into a pot to cook because debris is often packaged with the peas.
+Never empty a bag of black-eyed peas directly into a pot to cook because debris is usually in the bag.

 I like to pour a small amount of dried peas onto a flat surface.

-After sorting, I place the dirt and badly damage pieces into a small bowl.
+While sorting, I place the dirt and badly damage pieces into a small bowl

 When finished sorting the bag of peas, discard contents in the small bowl.